syncfusion-content/flutter-docs/Flutter/range-slider/right-to-left.md

 # Right to Left (RTL) in range slider

-The SfRangeSlider supports changing the layout direction of the widget in the right-to-left direction by using the [`textDirection`](https://api.flutter.dev/flutter/widgets/Directionality/textDirection.html) property to `rtl` in the [`Directionality`](https://api.flutter.dev/flutter/widgets/Directionality-class.html) widget.
+The SfRangeSlider supports changing the layout direction of the widget in the right-to-left direction by setting the [`textDirection`](https://api.flutter.dev/flutter/widgets/Directionality/textDirection.html) property to `rtl` in the [`Directionality`](https://api.flutter.dev/flutter/widgets/Directionality-class.html) widget.

-You can also change the right to left direction by specifying locale, that supports RTL language such as (Arabic ,Persian ,Hebrew, Pashto and Urdu) by specifying the MaterialApp properties and adding the flutter_localizations package to your application.

 {% tabs %}
 {% highlight Dart %}